 Cecilia Riebl, the ILCN’s regional representative for Australasia shared an example of this in a panel discussion.
 In 2022, the US-based Global Landscape Stewards (GLS) Network traveled to Australia to explore solutions to shared conservation challenges, including fire, drought and Indigenous partnership.

-For a program like this to be a success, Riebl said, “there needs to be connection.”
+For a program like this to be a success, Riebl said, “there needs to be human connection.”
 She explained that this means helping everyone understand the purpose of the learning that is happening and appreciating each other’s shared challenges and priorities.
 People also come together around problem solving, both on the ground and by spending unstructured time together in a way that deepens their relationships.

 Riebl also highlighted the importance of continuity, which she defined as “connecting with each other before and after a key peer-learning experience, following up on key challenges and taking ideas forward.”
 Finally, effective peer learning requires collaborative leadership, which Riebl described as “an attitude to learning that requires a willingness to leave your silo and work together on challenges that go beyond your team, sector, even country, and take responsibility for the whole picture.”